CH20150 - Information & Inspection Powers: Overview: Schedule 36 FA 2008

 There are Factsheets covering the use of our information and inspection powers, see CH21200.

-Information and inspection powers for excise
+Information and inspection powers for excise and customs

 (This content has been withheld because of exemptions in the Freedom of Information Act 2000)